dcndn4/HW5_Python_Opoly/README.md

 # Acknowledgements

 I would like to first acknowledge the guidance and teaching of our FinTech Boot Camp Instructor, Garth Mortensen, our TA, Alejandro Esquivel, and out Student Success Manager, Angelica Baraona.
 I also found the collective Stack Overflow wisdom essential as ever.
-Regarding PyViz and the visualization process overall I utilized information from Holoviews.com and the tech website collective in general.
-Finally, the Python books were helpful as I continued my learning process.
+Regarding PyViz and the visualization process overall I utilized information from Holoviews.com, hvplot.holoviz.org, geeks for geeks.org, towardsdatascience.com, and the tech website collective in general.
+Finally, "Python Data Science Handbook" by Jake VanderPlas was as always helpful as I continued my learning process.